-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that none of Dr. Blumenkranz, Mr. Bolte, Dr. Graves, Ms. Henderson or Dr. Roberts, representing five of our seven current directors, has or had a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
-Our board of directors has also determined that Ms. Henderson, Mr. Bolte and Dr. Roberts, who comprise our audit committee, Dr. Graves, Dr. Blumenkranz, Ms. Henderson and Dr. Roberts, who comprise our compensation and talent strategy committee, and Mr. Bolte, Dr. Blumenkranz, Ms. Henderson and Dr. Roberts, who comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Marketplace Rules, as applicable.
-In making such determination, our board of directors considered the relationships that each such non-employee director has with our company, including the transactions described below in "Board PoliciesRelated Person Transactions," and all other facts and circumstances our board of directors deemed relevant in determining independence.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that none of Dr. Blumenkranz, Mr. Bolte, Dr. Graves, Ms. Henderson, Ms. Miller or Dr. Roberts, representing six of our seven current directors, has or had a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+Our board of directors has also determined that Ms. Henderson, Mr. Bolte and Dr. Roberts, who comprise our audit committee, Dr. Graves, Dr. Blumenkranz, Ms. Henderson and Dr. Roberts, who comprise our compensation and talent strategy committee, and Mr. Bolte, Dr. Blumenkranz, Ms. Henderson, Ms. Miller and Dr. Roberts, who comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Marketplace Rules, as applicable.
+In making such determination, our board of directors considered the relationships that each such non-employee director has with our company, including the transactions described below in "Board Policies-Related Person Transactions," and all other facts and circumstances our board of directors deemed relevant in determining independence.

 Mr. Sblendorio, who is a class I director, is an employee and is therefore not "independent."
-Dr. Guyer, who is a class III director, is an employee and is therefore also not "independent."